maxahirwe/sguide/README.md

 -   OpenAI API
 -   Ruby on Rails 6 (for building the web application)
--   ERB HTML, CSS, and JavaScript (for front-end development)
+-   ERB HTML, CSS, and JavaScript (front-end development)

 ### How it Works: